 With a voice described as rich, full, and captivating, Swedish-American mezzo-soprano Olivia Ericsson commands attention on stages worldwide.
-This season, Olivia covered the role of Sesto in dell’Arte Opera Ensemble’s production of La clemenza di Tito in New York City.
-She also appeared as a soloist in several of the company’s 2025 German lieder concert programs.
-In the same year, she joined VOICES Boston as a soloist for its 35th Anniversary Concert at Jordan Hall.
+This season, Olivia covered the role of Sesto in dell’Arte Opera Ensemble’s production of La clemenza di Tito and appeared as a soloist in the company’s 2025 German lieder programs.
+She also joined VOICES Boston as a featured soloist for its 35th Anniversary Concert at Jordan Hall.
+Upcoming engagements include premiering the role of Edith Stein in Graciela Carriquì’s chamber work Letter from Edith in New York City and appearing as a 2025/26 Trailblazer with TENET Vocal Artists.

 Last season, Olivia covered the female lead in the contemporary opera Tickets Please! with dell’Arte Opera Ensemble.
 In July 2024, Olivia returned to the Wintergreen Music Festival for her second summer as the alto soloist in Marianna Martines’ Dixit Dominus with the Wintergreen Festival Orchestra, sang Brahms’ Zwei Gesänge, and premiered Carlos Gonzalez’s Bequest for mezzo-soprano and chamber orchestra.